bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/liquidity-protection/liquidityprotection.md

 - `newProvider`: the new provider

-- `target`: the contract to notify
+- `callback`: the callback contract to notify

-- `data`: the data to call the contract with
+- `data`: custom data provided to the callback

 ## Return Values: